jonathanyeh0723/meme-generator/README.md

 ![aws_rek](./rek.jpg)

+What is Amazon Rekognition?
-Amazon Rekognition is a service that makes it easy to add powerful visual analysis to our applications.
+ - Amazon Rekognition is a service that makes it easy to add powerful visual analysis to our applications.

-It is based on the highly scalable, deep learning technology developed by Amazon’s computer vision scientists to analyze billions of images and videos daily.
+ - It is based on the highly scalable, deep learning technology developed by Amazon’s computer vision scientists to analyze billions of images and videos daily.

-That way, it requires no machine learning expertise to use.
+ - That way, it requires no machine learning expertise to use.
 We don’t need to handle complex AI infrastructure or deal with time-consuming model training.

 In this case,